angela1C/Programming-and-Scripting-Project/README.md

 Each row corresponds to an individual observation of an iris plant.
 - The columns show the individual measurements (in centimetres) of the length of the sepal, the length of the petal, the width of the sepal and the width of the petal.

-- The mean of the Sepal length is greater than the mean of the other three measurements.
+- The mean (the mean or average is the sum of data values divided by total number of values) of the Sepal length is greater than the mean of the other three measurements.
 - The measurements of the petal width has the lowest average measurements.
-- The standard deviation in the petal lengths shows the highest variability of the four measurements at 1.76 while the standard deviations of the petal width is approx 0.43.
+- The standard deviation (the standard deviation measures the dispersion or spread of the data) in the petal lengths shows the highest variability of the four measurements at 1.76 while the standard deviations of the petal width is approx 0.43.

 - The shortest petal in the data set is 1 cm while the longest petal is 6.9 cm.
 - The widths of the petals vary from 0.1 cm to 2.5 cm.
 - The shortest sepal in the data set is 4.3 cm while the longest sepal is 7.9 cm.
 The narrowest sepal is 2cm while the widest sepal is 4.4 centimetres.

 The data can be checked for any missing values.
-By default the descriptive statistics on pandas objects exclude missing value.
+By default, the descriptive statistics on `pandas` objects exclude missing value.
--  The Iris dataset does not have any missing values.
+The Fisher Iris data set is a small data set and it does not have any missing values.
 `pandas.isnull` can be used to check for missing data.
-This returns a True or False for each observation.
-Boolean values are coerced to a 1 for True and 0 for False so the `sum` function can be used to count the number of `True` values rather than printing all the `True` and `False` values.
+It returns a True or False boolean value for each observation.
+Boolean values are coerced to a 1 for True and 0 for False so the `sum` function can be used to count the number of `True` values in the data set, rather than printing all the `True` and `False` values.
 `notnull()` returns the opposite of `isnull` while `notna` is the opposite of `isna`.

 A `histogram`is a representation of the distribution of data.
+It charts the data using rectangular bars that are adjacent to each other and display either the frequency or relative frequency of the measurements on the interval or ratio scale.
-The pandas hist function calls `matplotlib.pyplot.hist` on each series in the DataFrame, resulting in one histogram per column.
+ The pandas `hist` function calls `matplotlib.pyplot.hist` on each numerical series in the DataFrame, resulting in one histogram per column.

 The histograms here show the distribution of each of the the measurements attributes across the iris data set.